What Is Sarcomatoid Mesothelioma?

 A pathology stain showing sarcomatoid mesothelioma cells under a microscope.

-When patients go to the doctor with mesothelioma symptoms, doctors order imaging tests.
+When patients go to the doctor with mesothelioma symptoms, doctors order imaging tests such as X-rays or CT scans.
 If X-rays reveal abnormalities, they’ll collect a tissue sample for a biopsy.
 Another doctor reviews the sample under a microscope and creates a pathology report.

 Doctors use biopsies to confirm a sarcomatoid mesothelioma diagnosis.
 Only a biopsy can show specific details such as cell type.